TravisWheelerLab/bagel/docs/overview.rst

 .. image:: _static/overview-diagram.png
    :alt: BAGEL workflow overview

-See :ref:`tools` and :ref:`benchmarks` for information on benchmarking a specific tool or creating a new benchmark or benchmark family.
+See :ref:`tools` and :ref:`benchmarks` for information on benchmarking a specific tool or creating a new benchmark.
+See :ref:`families` for information on benchmark families.